magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/ValveVisualisation.png)

-These valves can be created by right-clicking on the Perforation Interval and selecting **New Valve**.
+These valves can be created by right-clicking on the Perforation Interval and selecting **Create Valve**.

 ![]({{ site.baseurl }}/images/NewValve.png)